scds/intro-git/introduction.md

 ### Git

-Git is one of the most used version control systems around.
+Git is one of the most popular version control systems around.
 It's used by big companies and individuals alike.
 Traditionally, Git is used in a command-line interface.
 However, many graphical interface tools based on Git have been created, providing an easier way for many to interact with Git.
 While these tools make it easier to use Git, using a command-line interface can usually give you more power than any graphical interface can.

 <br>